 Let’s face it, people all across the world are eating worse and moving less than ever.
 The pressure to work, earn and be the best has led to many neglecting the very fundamentals of the healthy life they aspire for.

-A healthy diet and adequate amount of exercise used to be an inherent part of daily life until relatively recently.
+A healthy diet and an adequate amount of exercise used to be an inherent part of daily life until relatively recently.
 Innovations in food production/processing and the transition from more physical to more intellectual labor has led to a sedentary lifestyle and a poor diet.

 Fortunately, just as much as human innovation has led to a decline in the quality of lifestyles, we also developed ways to package healthy living in a convenient on-demand way.

 Enter the personal trainer.
 Your go-to expert in getting you off your corporate/academic butt and slapping that cheeseburger off your plate!
 If you are looking to embark on a journey as a personal trainer yourself, I’m here to guide you, but there are a few things you need to consider.